LasagnaCake/Makai/docs/specifications/anima-lang.md

 Default starting character scope is global.

-Text color will always be white, unless changed for the specified line.

-Comprised of the following commands:
+Comprised of the following commands, and their recommended use case:

 | Comand | Usage | Associated Function(s) |
 |:-:|:-|:-:|